-Preventing and addressing workplace sexual harassment is a responsibility that is shared by everyone in the workplace.
+Preventing and addressing workplace harassment and violence is a responsibility that is shared by everyone in the workplace.

-Employers in federally regulated workplaces must also ensure that the health and safety of their workers is protected.
-They must take measures to prevent and protect against harassment and violence in the work place, respond to occurrences of harassment and violence in the work place and offer support to employees affected by harassment and violence in the work place.
+Employers in federally regulated workplaces must also ensure that the health and safety of their employees is protected.
+They must take measures to prevent and protect against harassment and violence in the workplace, respond to occurrences of harassment and violence in the workplace and offer support to employees affected by harassment and violence in the workplace.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
 Apply now to receive 4 hours of free legal advice.